itsseanl/ctaMaster-wp-plugin/readme.md

 Simplify your calls to action

-ctaMaster aims to provide easy to implement banners, modals, and more to your WordPress website.
-Currently banner functionality is implemented, with new features coming soon!
+ctaMaster aims to provide easy to implement banners to your WordPress Website.
+Display your banner on a specific page, or on all of them. modal pop-ups and more are coming soon!

 This plugin makes use of Spectrum, a JS color picker: